gradido/gradido/deployment/bare_metal/setup.md

 ## Define Cronjob To Compensate Yarn Output In `/tmp`

 `yarn` creates output in `/tmp` directory.
 This output is generated whenever `yarn start` is called.
-THis is especially problematic on staging systems where instable versions are automatically deployed which can lead to a ever resatrting service, hence generating alot of yarn output.
+This is especially problematic on staging systems where instable versions are automatically deployed which can lead to an ever restarting, hence generating a lot of yarn output.

 To solve this you can install the following hourly cron using `crontab` as `gradido` user.he `gradido` user.